-To overcome the abovementioned barriers in MS-based RNA sequencing approaches and to broaden such applications in direct RNA sequencing, two issues must be addressed: 1) how to generate a high-quality mass ladder that can be used to read a complete sequence, from the first nucleotide to the last in an RNA strand; and 2) how to effectively identify each RNA/mass ladder in a complex MS dataset.
+To overcome the abovementioned barriers in MS-based RNA sequencing approaches and to broaden such applications in direct RNA sequencing, two issues must be addressed: 1) how to generate a high-quality mass ladder that can be used to read a complete sequence, from the first nucleotide to the last in an RNA strand, and 2) how to effectively identify each RNA/mass ladder in a complex MS dataset.
 Together with well-controlled acid degradation, we have developed a new sequencing method by introducing a hydrophobic end labeling strategy (HELS) into the MS-based sequencing technique, and successfully addressed these two issues by adding a hydrophobic tag at either 5´- and/or 3´-end of the RNAs to be sequenced9.
 This method creates an “ideal” sequence ladder from RNA—each ladder fragment derives from site-specific RNA cleavage exclusively at each phosphodiester bond, and the mass difference between two adjacent ladder fragments is the exact mass of either the nucleotide or nucleotide modification at that position8-10.
 This is possible because we include a highly controlled acidic hydrolysis step, which fragments the RNA, on average, once per molecule, before it is injected into the instrument.
 As a result, each degradation fragment product is detected on the mass spectrometer and all fragments together form a sequencing ladder8-10.
 This new strategy enables complete reading of an RNA sequence from one single ladder of an RNA strand without paired-end reading from the other ladder of the RNA, and additionally allows MS sequencing of RNA mixtures with multiple different strands that contain combinatorial nucleotide modifications9.
 By adding a tag at the 5´- and/or 3´-end of the RNA, the labeled ladder fragments display a significant delay of tR, which can help to distinguish the two mass ladders from each other and also from the noisy low-mass region.
 The mass-tR shift caused by adding the hydrophobic tag facilitates mass ladder identification and simplifies data analysis for sequence generation.
 Furthermore, the addition of the hydrophobic tag can help to identify the terminal base in the strand by preventing its corresponding ladder fragment from being in the noisy low-mass-tR region due to the mass and hydrophobicity increase caused by the tag, thus allowing identification of the complete sequence of an RNA from a single ladder, no paired-end reads are required.
 As a result, we have previously demonstrated the successful sequencing of a complex mixture of up to 12 RNA distinct strands without the use of any advanced sequencing algorithm9, which opens the door for de novo MS sequencing of RNA containing both canonical and modified nucleotides and makes it more feasible for the sequencing of mixed and more complex RNA samples.
 In fact, using 2D-HELS MS Seq, we have even successfully sequenced a mixed population of tRNA samples10 and are actively expanding its application to other complex RNA samples.